-We go into some detail on each of the VPNs below, but if you only have time for a summary, here is our list of the best VPNs for Microsoft Edge:
+We go into some detail on each of the VPNs below, but if you only have time for a summary, below is our list of the best VPNs for Microsoft Edge.

-- NordVPN Our top choice for Microsoft Edge.
+- NordVPN Our top choice VPN for Microsoft Edge.
 Extremely fast and very reliable.
-Strong security features like the kill-switch which disables browser traffic if the VPN connection is lost.
-Includes 30-day money back guarantee.
+Strong security features like the kill-switch, which disables browser traffic if the VPN connection is lost.
+Includes 30-day money-back guarantee.

-- Surfshark Best budget pick.
+- Surfshark Best budget VPN pick for Microsoft Edge.
 A versatile service with powerful security and privacy protections.
+Allows unlimited simultaneous connections.

-- CyberGhost Best budget VPN.
-Easy to use for non-expert users that need maximum privacy.
+- CyberGhost Easy to use VPN for non-expert users that need maximum privacy while using Microsoft Edge.
 Speeds are great for streaming and downloading.

 - PrivateVPN Handles multiple connections well so is great for families that connect multiple devices.
 Solid privacy features.
 Works well with Microsoft Edge.